 While we continue progress toward making HPLM commercially available, please contact Jason to inquire about receiving a sample of the homemade formulation.

 Cancer is a remarkably complex collection of diseases, which makes it unsurprising that different cancer (sub)types are marked by heterogeneous metabolic preferences and dependencies, therapeutic regimens, and treatment outcomes (Cantor and Sabatini, Cancer Discov., 2012).
 Given our interest in studying hematological cancers, we previously constructed a collection of over 50 human blood cancer cell lines that together sample various subtypes of leukemia, lymphoma, and myeloma.
-Across nearly our entire collection, we have also engineered individual cell lines to harbor unique DNA barcodes, which in turn, permits several cell lines to be cultured and tracked in a pooled fashion.
+Across this collection, we have also engineered individual cell lines to harbor unique DNA barcodes, which in turn, permits several cell lines to be cultured in a pooled fashion and tracked via deep sequencing.
 Such an approach was described previously by others (Birsoy et al., Nature, 2014), and an iteration of our barcoded blood cancer cell line collection was used analogously in a recent study (Kanarek et al., Nature, 2018).

 - Research Areas

-Relative to traditional media, our use of a cell culture medium (HPLM) that better recapitulates the metabolic composition of human plasma induced widespread effects on the metabolism of cultured cells.
-Among a panel of diverse blood cancer cell lines, such alterations could be categorized as either shared or cell line-specific, underscoring how the heterogeneity of cancer can influence cell responses to the same environmental conditions.
-Using biochemistry and various approaches in metabolomics, we aim to further explore and characterize the physiologic functions of exogenous metabolites and to understand how the metabolic activities across diverse human blood cancers are affected by environmental factors that better recapitulate a physiological context.
+Among a panel of diverse blood cancer cell lines, we previously showed that metabolic alterations induced by culture in HPLM could be categorized as either shared or cell line-specific, underscoring how cell-intrinsic and cell-extrinsic factors together can contribute to cell physiology.
+Using biochemistry and various approaches in metabolomics, we aim to further explore and characterize the physiologic functions of exogenous metabolites and to understand how the metabolic activities across diverse human blood cancers are affected by environmental factors that better recapitulate more physiologically relevant contexts.

 Blood cancer nutrient dependencies